jain-anisha/DataStructures/README.md

 # Data Structures

-This is my DStruc repo
+This is my DStruc repo.

+All of the Assignments are under the Sorting folder

 ## Bugs Galore